local-first-cooperation/website/index.md

 - ask to join our [email group](https://groups.google.com/g/local-first-cooperation) (your address will only be visible to group admins)
 - review more material on this website and contribute to it [on github](https://github.com/local-first-cooperation/website)
 - spread the word by forwarding this information to those who you think should contribute

-## The Plan

-Our plan is to create and refine software tools that make it simple and easy to build resilient software according to the principles outlined above.
-We aim for a multitude of tools to grow that each cover some particular part of the problem or an application domain.
-By adhering to the above principles, the software that will be built on these tools will be able to cooperate on a much larger scale, between different implementations.
-Out of this experience may eventually emerge a set of communication standards, but we deliberately do not start from that end — we let nature run its course to find the optimal solution.

 ---